The Colonial Home Guide to Heat Pumps

 Here’s how it’s done.

 Initial technical walkthrough - typically happens in advance of installation kickoff.
 This is more important than mini-split installations, because the lead tech needs to decide which ductwork components to bring to the job.
-Ducted jobs call for a MUCH greater variety of potential components than mini-splits, which are almost always standardized.
+Ducted jobs call for a MUCH greater variety of potential components than mini-splits, which are pretty standardized.

 Usually, the lead tech will create a list of items needed for this particular design, then bring those things on-site.
 This also needs to be done to fabricate the plenum & trunk for the air handler.
 They’ll also confirm, with the homeowner, where the supply registers & return grill should be.
 Arrival, equipment delivery & cutting registers - once the crew arrives, they bring all the material (including the air handler) up to the attic and start cutting supply registers.
 They’ll also start prepping ductwork, which involves insulating trunks & branches.